-The most prominent of the residential buildings in Szántódpuszta is the manor house, a mansion, that earlier the servants called castle – The small castle is located in the entrance of the manor.
+The most prominent of the residential buildings in Szántódpuszta is the manor house, a mansion, that earlier the servants called castle – The small castle is located at the entrance of the manor.

 Öregcsárda (old restaurant)

-This L-shaped residential house, which is one of the most beautiful building in the puszta according to its architectural style, is already mentioned in a memorandum from 1790s.
-This building is currently functioned as a restaurant.
+This L-shaped residential house, which is one of the most beautiful building in the puszta according to its architectural style.
+It was first mentioned in a memorandum from 1790.
+Its currently funcioning as a restaurant.

 In the Magtár, the “Wheat’s way” exhibition presents this raw material’s importance.
-First of all it was necessary because of the self-sufficiency of peasant households and their annual need for bread.
+It was necessary because of the self-sufficiency of peasant households and their annual need for bread.

 The small size stable was built in 1825, but prior to 1800s there was also a building in its place which aimed to keep animal.
-Currently the visitors can find here a petting zoo.
+Currently the visitors can find a petting zoo here.